Public Engagement with Research

 Recording your public engagement activity

 Public engagement activities are valued by LJMU and the wider research community.
-Therefore, it is important to record and capture your public engagement activities for professional development purposes (reward and recognition) as well as so that LJMU can report on these valuable activities in national benchmarking exercises such as REF, KEF and HEBCIs.
+Therefore, it is important to record and capture your public engagement activities for professional development purposes as well as so that LJMU can report on these valuable activities in national benchmarking exercises such as REF, KEF and HEBCIs.

 Please record all your relevant public engagement activities on Symplectic, under ‘Professional Activities’, ‘Public Engagement’.